Concerning gifts and financial support for subsistence for missionaries and employees on unpaid assignments for an organisation.

 The general rule is that gifts and financial support from anyone other than close family are considered to have been given to support the work that the recipient carries out within the organisation.
 Gifts from this donor group must therefore normally be treated as taxable salary.

-If you have worked on an unpaid assignment for an organisation and received financial support from anyone other than close family, you must enter the total value of such contributions under item 2.1.1.
+If you have worked on an unpaid assignment for an organisation and received financial support from anyone other than close family, you must enter the total value of such contributions in your tax return.
 If the total gift amount from an individual donor is NOK 1,000 or less per year, the amount will not be taxable and should not be entered as salary in the tax return.

 The support may be considered to be a tax-free gift if you can substantiate that a donor outside your close family intended the support as a gift because it is not linked to the work you perform for the organisation.
 Examples of a donor intending to give a gift could be monetary gifts in connection with a birthday or a donor also giving a similar monetary gift to other people who do not have any affiliation to the organisation.